NxPKG/nxpod/components/ide/jetbrains/gateway-plugin/README.md

 ## How to test from a Pull Request

 - Ensure you have the latest JetBrains Gateway installed: https://www.jetbrains.com/remote-development/gateway/
-- Download this Gateway Plugin build, from Gitpod's Plugin Dev Channel: https://plugins.jetbrains.com/plugin/18438-gitpod-gateway/versions/dev
+- Download this Gateway Plugin build, from Nxpod's Plugin Dev Channel: https://plugins.jetbrains.com/plugin/18438-gitpod-gateway/versions/dev
 - Install it on the Gateway following these instructions: https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk
 - Do the checks requested by the pull request creator or do a full manual test as instructed below.